Shillong: Geography

-Shillong is just 100 km from Guwahati, which can be accessed by road along NH 40, a journey of about 2 hours 30 minutes through lush green hills and the Umiam lake in between.
+Shillong is just 100 km from Guwahati, accessible by road along NH 40.
+The journey is of about 2 hours and 30 minutes through lush green hills and the Umiam Lake in between.

 Smart Cities Mission

-Shillong has been selected as the 100th city to receive funding under the centre's flagship "Smart Cities Mission" Atal Mission for Rejuvenation and Urban Transformation (AMRUT).
-In January 2016, 20 cities were announced under the Smart Cities Mission, followed by 13 cities in May 2016, 27 cities in September 2016, 30 cities in June 2017, and 9 cities in January this year.
-The total proposed investment in the finally selected 100 cities under the Smart Cities Mission would be ₹ 2,050,180 million.
-Under the scheme, each city will get ₹ 5000 million from the centre for implementing various projects.
+Shillong has been selected as the 100th city to receive funding under the center's flagship "Smart Cities Mission" Atal Mission for Rejuvenation and Urban Transformation (AMRUT).
+In January 2016, 20 cities were announced under the Smart Cities Mission, followed by 13 in May 2016, 27 in September 2016, 30 in June 2017, nine in January 2018, and one in June 2018.
+The total proposed investment in the 100 cities finally selected under the Smart Cities Mission would be ₹ 2,050,180 million.
+Under the scheme, each city will get ₹ 5000 million from the center for implementing various projects.

 Climate

-Weather conditions in Shillong are typically pleasant, pollution-free.
-In the summer the temperature varies from 23 C. In the winter the temperature varies from 4 C.
+Weather conditions in Shillong are typically pleasant and pollution-free.
+In the summer, the temperature varies from 15 C to 26 C. In the winter, the temperature drops to as low as 4 C.

-Under Köppen's climate classification the city features a subtropical highland climate (Cwb).
+Under Köppen's climate classification, the city features a subtropical highland climate (Cwb).
 Its summers are cool and very rainy, while its winters are cool yet dry.
-Shillong is subject to vagaries of the monsoon.
-The monsoons arrive in June and it rains almost until the end of October.
+Shillong is subject to the vagaries of the monsoon.
+The monsoons arrive in June, and it rains almost until the end of October.

-Shillong is ranked among top 10 Indian cities with the cleanest air and best AQI in 2024.
+Shillong was ranked among the top 10 Indian cities with the cleanest air and the best AQI in 2024.

-Transport

-Although well connected by road, Shillong has neither rail connections nor a proper air connection.
-Umroi Airport located 30 km from the city centre has only limited flights.